Turbidity Control in Sedimentation Columns by Direction Dependent Models: Introduction

 \section{Introduction}

 Reducing fresh water consumption is a major goal in the mining industry to ensure sustainability.
-Solid-liquid separation plays a key role in all the water recovering processes \cite{Concha2014BookSolid}.
+Solid-liquid separation plays a key role in all the water recovering processes \citep{Concha2014BookSolid}.
 The water can be recovered from the mining slurry using a sedimentation process.
 In this context, it is fundamental to control the turbidity of the water recovered for its reuse in the process.
-As pointed out in \cite{BETANCOURT201334} and \cite{Diehl2008}, it is challenging to stabilize this control loop, and therefore a simple mass balance controller has been proposed instead.
+As pointed out in \citep{BETANCOURT201334} and \citep{Diehl2008}, it is challenging to stabilize this control loop, and therefore a simple mass balance controller has been proposed instead.
 Still, these strategies require an estimation of the solid inventory.

-The sedimentation process can be modeled using conservation laws leading to a model described by nonlinear partial differential equations \cite{Concha2014BookSolid}\cite{BURGER2007274}\cite{LANGLOIS2019131}.
+The sedimentation process can be modeled using conservation laws leading to a model described by nonlinear partial differential equations \citep{Concha2014BookSolid}\citep{BURGER2007274}\citep{LANGLOIS2019131}.
 This complex model can not be used in a control strategy, and its parameters are not easily identified using operational data.
-Tan et al. \cite{TAN20151} proposed a Kalman filter to identify key sedimentation parameters of the solid material in the slurry.
+Tan et al. \citep{TAN20151} proposed a Kalman filter to identify key sedimentation parameters of the solid material in the slurry.
 They used this information to tune a model predictive control based on a linearized model.
 This work, however, proposes an empirical representation to model the turbidity at some specific height of the sedimentation equipment.
-In particular, since the solid-liquid separation process exhibits some direction-dependent dynamics is intuitive to model the complete process with two finite-dimensional models that are piece-wise depending on the direction of the variables.
+In particular, since the solid-liquid separation process exhibits some direction-dependent dynamics is intuitive to model the complete process with two finite-dimensional models that are piece-wise depending on the direction of the variables. \jesus{The main complexity of the linear piece-wise model considered in this work is that the input delay is also switching on time.}

-Direction-dependent systems can be found in many industrial processes such as heating or cooling, chemical, among others \cite{Goodfrey1972}\cite{Goofrey1974}\cite{Tan2009}.
-These type of systems can be regarded as a special type of linear switching systems; where the switching function is defined by the process itself.
+Direction-dependent systems can be found in many industrial processes such as heating or cooling and chemical ones, among others \citep{Goodfrey1972}\citep{Goofrey1974}\citep{Tan2009}.
+These type of systems can be regarded as a special type of linear switching systems; where the switching function is defined by the process itself. \jesus{Gain-scheduled PID control with two sets of parameters has been proposed to control this type of process, along with auto-tuning methods \citep{Baskys2006ConferenceAsymmetric}\citep{Baskys2010ConferenceControl}\citep{Tan1998JournalAutomatic}\citep{Wang1998JournalAutomatic}.
+Although these design approaches have proven to be effective, the closed-loop stability of the switched system has not been systematically addressed.}